 Of all of the social networks that businesses can use to build an audience and engage with their customers, Facebook is the most dominant player by far.
 In Australia alone, Facebook has over 15 million active users, with 9 million of those using the site every single day.
-Worldwide, these numbers are even more impressive, with 1.4 billion active monthly users around the globe.
+Worldwide, these numbers are even more impressive, with over 2 billion active monthly users around the globe.

 Traditionally, Facebook has had a reputation for being predominantly used by teens and young adults, with 87% of this age group using Facebook regularly.
 However, Facebook has also gained substantial traction elsewhere, with recent statistics showing that 56% of online adults aged 65+ are using the social network.

 With so many people spending so much time and attention on Facebook, there’s little doubt that you can find your customers there.

 Video case study